How do I identify my credit union accounts?

 How can I open a secondary account online?

-Existing members can open savings, checking, tiered money market, and select certificate accounts online by logging on to Internet Banking or Mobile Banking and selecting the New Acct/Loan App widget/menu option.
+Existing members can open savings, checking, tiered money market, and select certificate accounts online by logging on to Internet Banking or Mobile Banking and selecting New Acct/Loan App from the Accounts & Loans menu.
 Savings, checking, tiered money market, and certificate accounts can be opened 24 hours a day, seven days a week.
 If you open these accounts outside of normal business hours, they will appear in your accounts list the following business day.
 You can open new accounts with a joint owner.

 Can I submit certificate account renewal / dividend instructions online?